 |Recent rhabdomyolysis||The very old or very frail|

-When in doubt, if you are on the fence about whether this is right for you or not, talk to your doctor first and then consult an exercise physiologist or qualified trainer who can design a safe interval training program for you.
+If you are on the fence about whether this is right for you, talk to your doctor first and then consult an exercise physiologist or qualified trainer who can design a safe interval training program for you.

 What Is Intermittent Exercise?

 Intermittent exercise can be thought of as a real low-intensity version of interval training.
 It's a program that combines periods of activity with no activity.
 For example, someone might walk for a few minutes and then sit down for a few minutes to rest.
 This is repeated until the person has completed the desired amount of exercise.

 Intermittent exercise is usually reserved for those who have a very low level of fitness, an injury or who have a lot of atrophy.
 For example, I remember having my grandmother do intermittent exercise when she was 103 years of age (she lived until she was 104).